philipppohlmann/compaction/README.md

 ↳ compaction · input 8,388,356→7,212,095 (−14%) · output 14,393→10,795 (−25%, est.) · +~3.08m · full apply
 ```

-The input arrow is measured apply evidence.
-The output before-value is an empirically calibrated
-counterfactual, so it remains marked `est.`. `+~3.08m` is estimated equivalent active-agent time
-preserved at the observed workload consumption rate, not a claim about a provider's hidden quota or
+The input arrow is measured before→after evidence.
+The output before value is a calibrated counterfactual, so it stays marked `est.`. `+~3.08m` is the estimated equivalent active agent time preserved at the observed workload consumption rate.
+This is not a claim about a provider's hidden quota or rate limit formula.
-rate-limit formula.

-- **Output shaping from the first eligible turn.** Compaction attaches the shipped policy before
+- **Output reduction is applied from the first eligible run.** No account required
-  generation, with no account required.
-A numerical output estimate appears only when applicable
-  empirical calibration exists; otherwise the result reports `output N/A→ACTUAL (N/A%, est.)`.
-- **~48-50% less billed input on uncached API sessions**, ~5-10% on cached sessions (real gateway
+- **Input reduction is separately supported with a free account.** We have validated ~48–50% less billed input on uncached API sessions and ~5–10% on cached sessions (provider reported)
-  E2E, provider-reported).
-This runs in the adaptive engine, on the routed integrations that support
-  it (see [Supported tools](#supported-tools)).
-Community installs the engine for you.

-Observed per-run counts come from content-free receipts.
-Input reductions use measured model-visible
-before/after states; output before-values are counterfactual estimates and appear only when applicable
-empirical calibration exists.

-Compaction processes request content locally and forwards it only to the provider you selected.
-It
-does not send prompts, code, or responses to Compaction services, and it never reads, stores, or logs
+- **Local by default.** Compaction processes request content on your machine and sends it only to the provider you already use.
+It does not upload prompts, code, or responses to any outside service, and never reads, stores, or logs your provider key
-your provider key.

-⭐ **If Compaction saves you tokens, star the repo.**
+⭐ **If Compaction saves you tokens, please star the repo.**

 ## Install